 Chapter 1.
 Cloud Applications

 Cloud computing is revolutionizing information technology.
 As the IT environment evolves, application architectures need to evolve to take advantage of the new technology, and IT professionals need to evolve their skills to succeed with the new technology.
-These cloud application techniques apply to developing a new application so that it will run well on cloud as well as migrating an existing application from traditional IT to cloud computing.
+These cloud application techniques apply to developing a new application so that it will run well on the cloud, as well as migrating an existing application from traditional IT to cloud computing.

 Introduction to Cloud Applications

-Some readers may wonder why applications need to be structured differently for cloud.
+Some readers may wonder why applications need to be structured differently for the cloud.
 To explain why, let’s cover a couple of background topics:

 -